jayles/Vraic-ts/README.md

 There are example components in the Components subfolder.

 ## Features
-* No npm dependencies, can be used without Webpack
+* Only 1 npm dependency (TypeScript), can be used without Webpack
 * Simple and lightweight, core code is approx 5KB (Brotli compressed)
 * Uses {{handlerbars}} syntax to denote output fields in HTML templates
 * Uses @\<event name> to attach DOM events to HTML elements, e.g. @click, @change